wendyverdonk93/docs/content/payments/methods/billing-suite/e-invoicing/activation.md

 ---
-title: 'Activating E-invoicing'
+title: 'Activating E-Invoicing'
 breadcrumb_title: 'Activation'
 weight: 20
-meta_title: "Activating E-invoicing - MultiSafepay Docs"
+meta_title: "Activating E-Invoicing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-short_description: "Activating E-invoicing and setting up your collection flow"
+short_description: "Activating E-Invoicing and setting up your collection flow"
 layout: 'child'
 logo: '/logo/Payment_methods/Klarna.svg'
 ---

-1. Before applying for E-invoicing, check your eligibility with your account manager at <sales@multisafepay.com>
+**1.** Check whether E-Invoicing is supported by your ecommerce platform.

+**2.** To activate E-Invoicing:

+1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+2. Go to **Settings** > **Payment methods**.
+3. Under **Additional payment methods**, select the **E-Invoicing** checkbox.
+    If E-Invoicing is not visible as a payment method in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>
+3. Click **Save changes**.

+**3.** Enable E-Invoicing as a payment method in the backend of your ecommerce platform to finalize the connection.

-2. Email your application to your account manager at <sales@multisafepay.com>
+For any questions, email your account manager at <sales@multisafepay.com>

-3. MultiSafepay activates E-invoicing in your MultiSafepay account.

 ## Setup

-To set up E-invoicing in your MultiSafepay account, follow these steps:
+To set up E-Invoicing in your MultiSafepay account, follow these steps:

 {{< details title="1.
 Create an action" >}}

 Create an action in the form of an email, text message, or letter.
 Multiple actions form a collection flow.

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
-2. Go to **E-invoicing** > **Action**.
+2. Go to **E-Invoicing** > **Action**.
 3. Click **Add new template**.
 4. Select the relevant delivery option(s): **Email address**, **SMS**, or **Letter**.
 5. For each delivery option, provide a description, e.g. "NL 1st invoice".